Dienes and MO Theory

 Here we have the diene (in the green plane) approaching the dienophile (orange plane) from the top, as a helicopter might approach a landing pad.
 New bonds form between C1 –C6 and C4–C5 .
 Note that the phases of the lobes for each pair of interactions match and thus have constructive orbital overlap.

-[Also note that although the diene is depicted as being on “top” here, it works equally well if it’s on the bottom – click this link for a pop-up image].
+[Also note that although the diene is depicted as being on “top” here, it works equally well if it’s on the bottom hover here for a pop-up image or click this link.
 The symmetry works out in both cases – just like it does for two Lego blocks, even though the phases of the “lobes” on each face are opposite ]

 This helps us understand why the Diels-Alder reaction works – the orbital interactions are favorable.